5 Things You Can Do with Scattering Urns after Scattering Ashes

 Another popular consideration is to ensure that family members attending a ceremony can each have their own urn to honor a loved one.
 The Biodegradable Bamboo Scattering Tube - Large environmentally friendly bamboo scattering tube offers a biodegradable option for scattering a loved one's ashes

 Let’s face it - not everyone is conventional.
 There is the person who wanted a portion of his ashes sprinkled in his favorite tavern.
 Or, another person who simply wanted to be whisked away in the wind from the rolled down window in the car.
 The container wasn’t important.
 In fact, we’ve read stories of a Ziploc bag working well!
+If your loved one was alternative in life, follow their lead in death and think about unique containers to hold their ashes to be scattered.
 What about:

 - Coffee can (made popular in the film, The Big Lebowski)